nicholas-long/blog/content/posts/ascii-art-splash-screen-for-your-terminal.md

 This is not strictly necessary in order to implement this, but I thought it is nice to see the ASCII art line up.
 In [my implementation in my environment](https://github.com/nicholas-long/environment/blob/main/zet/20230906032330), I even have a backup ASCII art picture to show if the terminal is too narrow to display the full-sized one properly.

-- adjust ascii art if the screen is too narrow
+- Adjust ASCII art if the screen is too narrow
 ```bash
 splashscreen="$ENVIRON_BASEPATH/zet/20230906032330/splash"
 cols=$(stty size | awk '{print $2}')